1. What is parliamentary privilege?

 Whether a person has committed a contempt is determined by a majority vote of the Senate, taken after at least 7 days' notice (Privilege Resolution 8) and usually on the recommendation of the Privileges Committee after an inquiry has been conducted.

 Contempts by senators

 Examples of contempts that may be committed by senators include:

-failure to comply with the resolutions of the Senate relating to the registration of senators' interests (a serious contempt, see Resolution 1 of 17 March 1994, as amended)
+- failure to comply with the resolutions of the Senate relating to the registration of senators' interests (a serious contempt, see Resolution 1 relating to the registration and declaration of Senators' interests);